-Obviously, here at Best Served we love Finnish Lapland.
-And having just come back from a recent trip with fellow destination specialist Miranda Berliand, we were inspired as always to share what we love about this place.
+Here at Best Served we love Finnish Lapland.
+And having just come back from a recent trip, I was inspired, as always, to share what we love about this place.
 But when you've visited a place as often as our team has, it can be easy to forget that not everyone knows it as well as we do!
-For the first-time traveller, there are plenty of things you'll want to keep in mind as you prepare for a holiday to Finland's northern reaches.
+For the first-time traveller, there are plenty of things you'll want to keep in mind for a holiday to Finland's northern reaches.

 Bring boots that are a little bit big

 We've said it before, and we'll say it again – winter snow boots that are a size too big are exactly what you'll want when the temperatures dip.
-Larger shoes allow you to wear thick, cosy socks (or even two pairs) with enough room to keep a layer of warm air near your toes, and leave space to wiggle them and get your blood moving when it's really cold.
+Larger shoes allow you to wear thick, cosy socks (or even two pairs) with enough room to keep a layer of warm air near your toes.
+Leave space to wiggle them and get your blood moving when it's really cold.
 Similarly, mittens will generally keep your fingers warmer than gloves, trapping body heat by keeping your fingers together.
 Consider adding an extra layer with a thin pair of gloves underneath – ideal for when you whip off your mitts when taking a photo.

 Try your footwear before you leave